 I'm not the only one who feels a connection between movement and thinking:

 "I can only meditate when I'm walking.
 When I stop, my mind ceases to think; my mind only works with my legs."Jean-Jacques Rousseau

 There is even a phrase in Latin — solvitur ambulando — meaning, "it is solved by walking".

 Obviously, climbing to Annapurna base camp is an extreme (Obsessive?
 Neurotic?) example of 'walking.'
 But I think when walking is referenced, what we're really speaking about is rhythm or cadence.

 There is a rhythm to hiking, as there is in walking.
 And once you find the cadence — after a day or two — your mind empties.
-All your social obligations related to work and friends and life are muted.
+All your social obligations related to work and friends and life are made mute.
 They aren’t gone: they just no longer require your direct attention.
-There is a shocking beauty to this silence.
+There is a beauty in the simplicity of this silence.
 It’s as if every day of our lives is filled with a white noise.
 And suddenly, in the presence of these unbelievable peaks, the noise is gone.